dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ### Config inheritance

-dbt prioritizes configurations in order of specificity, from most specific to least specific.
+The most specific config always takes precedence.
 This generally follows the order above: an in-file `config()` block --> properties defined in a `.yml` file --> config defined in the project file.

 Note - Generic data tests work a little differently when it comes to specificity.
 See [test configs](/reference/data-test-configs).